Magill

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Magill has 40 active public transport stops, all of which are bus stops.
-These stops are served by 25 different routes that together facilitate 2,074 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living 190 meters from the nearest stop.
-Most Magill residents commute outward due to its residential nature.
-Car remains the dominant mode of transportation at 84%, while bus use stands at 11%.
+These stops are served by 25 different routes that collectively facilitate 2,074 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 190 meters from the nearest stop.
+As a predominantly residential area, most Magill residents commute outward.
+Car remains the primary mode of transportation at 84%, while bus use stands at 11%.
 On average, there are 1.2 vehicles per dwelling in Magill, which is below the regional average.

-According to the 2021 Census, 14% of residents work from home, a figure that may be influenced by COVID-19 conditions.
-Across all routes, service frequency averages 296 trips per day, equating to approximately 51 weekly trips per stop.
+According to the 2021 Census, 14.0% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency averages 296 trips per day across all routes, equating to approximately 51 weekly trips per individual stop.

 Frequently Asked Questions - Transport